- What Is Activated Charcoal?

 At 172 NYC Dental, we can fabricate custom whitening trays in our office to fit your mouth’s unique structure.
 Once they are made, these trays are yours to take home and use at your convenience.
 Whitening trays feature a higher concentration of whitening gel and can be used multiple times.

 Our custom whitening trays are more effective than whitening strips and are best used in conjunction with our in-office Zoom whitening service.

 One of the most effective teeth whitening options, Zoom whitening treatment is the gold standard for obtaining a brighter smile.
 With this service, we whiten your teeth using a blue LED light in 15-minute intervals over a three- to four-hour session.
 Most patients only need one session for immediate results.

 This treatment is safe for your gums and teeth.
 Compared to other whitening forms, Zoom is significantly faster and more even.
 We highly recommend this service to anyone interested in teeth whitening.

 Explore our cosmetic dentistry services if you are interested in a straighter smile to complement your white teeth.
 172 NYC Dental offers premier teeth-straightening options such as Invisalign clear retainers and porcelain veneers.

 Call 172 NYC Dental Today

-We at 172 NYC Dental stand ready to service your every dental need.
+Our team at 172 NYC Dental is ready to service your every dental need.
 We will always do what’s best for you.
-All our advice is best on science and clinical excellence.
-Please call us at 646-921-5541 for a most comprehensive and caring experience.
+All our advice is based on science and grounded in clinical excellence.
+Please call us at 646-921-5541 or book an appointment online for a most comprehensive and caring experience.